Ocean-Moist/rohblog/content/blog/there-is-always-someone-better-than-you.md

 ### The moment my dreams were shattered (a childhood story)
 In the second grade I played in a chess tournament.
 I made my way somewhat easily to the semi-finals and I still remember exactly how I lost.
 I remember the exact moves that caused me to fall into a relatively common opening trap (called the Noah's Ark Trap) and how I lost.
 After the opening, I got destroyed in the middle game and I got smothered mated.
 Basically he completely embarrassed me.

 The worst part?
 He was in kindergarten.
 I cried for a long time.
 I won some participation thing that my parents tried to cheer me up with, but I was sad for weeks.
-It wasn't till much later, it was because I realized **I would never become a grandmaster**.
+It wasn't till much later I realized why I was sad, it was because, in that moment, I realized **I would never become a grandmaster**.

 The one thing I was "good" at someone would always be better.